Mission Statement

 The Catherine G. Murphy Gallery exists as an integral part of the education of all St. Catherine University students.
 It supports the founding principles of the University by underscoring women’s contributions to art and exploring themes of social justice, activism and aesthetics.

 The Catherine G. Murphy Gallery is an extension of the University’s mission to integrate the liberal arts and education.
-The gallery provides both the campus community and the public with access to art exhibitions, programming and the University's Fine Art Collection, all of which seek to maintain a powerful women-centered presence in the local and regional arts communities.
-By showcasing contemporary as well as historical artwork by all genders, The Catherine G. Murphy Gallery emphasizes the visual arts as a method for illuminating and exploring global and emerging societal issues grounded in women’s perspectives.
+The gallery provides both the campus community and the public with access to art exhibitions, programming and the University's Fine Art Collection, all of which seek to maintain a powerful women-centered, gender-inclusive presence in the local and regional arts communities.
+By showcasing contemporary as well as historical artwork, The Catherine G. Murphy Gallery emphasizes the visual arts as a method for illuminating and exploring global and emerging societal issues grounded in women’s perspectives.

 Our History